Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 After PCA, accuracy improved from 97.37% to 98.25% and F1 from 0.979 to 0.986.
 This is not always expected; dimensionality reduction does not always improve classification performance.

-Here it works because :
+Here it works well :

 - The 20 discarded components were dominated by correlated noise between geometrically redundant features.
 - Logistic Regression is a linear classifier.
 It benefits from decorrelated inputs; the orthogonal principal components remove the multicollinearity that complicates gradient descent on the original features.